linode/docs/docs/guides/databases/surrealdb/getting-started-with-surrealdb/index.md

 In addition to the server, the `surreal` binary includes an `sql` command to run SurrealDB's CLI tool.
 This provides easy access to the SurrealDB server and is probably the best way to learn SurrealDB queries.

+1. To begin, open a second terminal for the SurrealDB CLI, as the original is still running the SurrealDB server.
+The rest of the commands in this tutorial are run from this second terminal.

-1. To start a SurrealDB CLI session, use a command like the one below.
+1. To start a SurrealDB CLI session, open a second terminal and use a command like the one below.
 This connects to a SurrealDB server started with one of the examples commands above (except for the one that changes the default port).

     ```command
     surreal sql --conn http://localhost:8000 --user root --pass exampleRootPass --ns exampleNs --db exampleDb --pretty